Shakir Bell

-Shakir Bell (born April 10, 1992) is an American former football running back.
-He recently played for the Saskatchewan Roughriders of the Canadian Football League (CFL).
-He attended Indiana State University.
-He graduated from Warren Central High School in Indianapolis, Indiana.
-He made his professional debut in 2015 for the Edmonton Eskimos.
+Shakir Bell (born April 10, 1992) is an American former professional football running back who played for the Edmonton Eskimos of the Canadian Football League (CFL).
+He played college football for the Indiana State Sycamores.

-Early years
+Early life

-Bell lettered in football and track for the Warren Central High School Warriors.
+Bell lettered in football and track at Warren Central High School in Indianapolis, Indiana.
 He was an all-conference, all-state and Parade all-American selection.
-In his senior season (2009), he recorded 3,105 rushing yards and 38 touchdowns in leading the Warriors to a State Championship and a record of 13-2 (.867) The Warriors had a record of 45-10 (.818) for his HS career, including a 17-2 (.895) playoff record.
+In his senior season (2009), he recorded 3,105 rushing yards and 38 touchdowns in leading the Warriors to a State Championship and a record of 13–2 (.867) The Warriors had a record of 45–10 (.818) for his HS career, including a 17–2 (.895) playoff record.
 He was selected one of the top 50 players in the state by the IFCA; setting a Class 5A record with 3,105 rushing yards.
 He was also the second leading rusher in the nation.